RetroEvolved/RetroEvolved-Extra/README.md

 - [X] - ti99sim - Texas Instruments 99A emulator

 ### Contact Info/Additional Information
-Twitter: @zerojay - often posting new information and additions from the repository to the #retroevolved hashtag.
+Twitter: @zerojay - often posting new information and additions from the repository to the #retropie hashtag.
-IRC: zerojay on irc.freenode.net, #retroevolved/#retroevolved-extra.
+IRC: zerojay on irc.freenode.net, #retropie/#retropie-extra.

-If you wish to be up-to-date about all the changes happening to the repository as they happen, feel free to join the #retroevolved-extra channel on Freenode.
+If you wish to be up-to-date about all the changes happening to the repository as they happen, feel free to join the #retropie-extra channel on Freenode.